Emiliano Martínez: 2010–2019: Loan moves and fringe appearances

 On 20 March 2015, Martínez joined Championship club Rotherham United on an emergency loan until the end of the season.
+He made his debut the following day against South Yorkshire rivals Sheffield Wednesday, losing 3–2.
+Despite the poor start, Rotherham finished the season strongly with Martínez in goal, only losing 1 of the last 6 games and avoided relegation.
+Despite only playing a dozen games from the club, his reflex saves in important games made him a fan favourite.

-He made his debut the following day against South Yorkshire rivals Sheffield Wednesday, conceding two added-time goals in a 3–2 home defeat.
-On 2 August, Martínez was an unused substitute as new signing Petr Čech played for Arsenal in the 2015 FA Community Shield, a 1–0 win over rivals Chelsea.
-On 11 August, he joined Championship side Wolverhampton Wanderers on a season-long loan.
+On 2 August, Martínez was an unused substitute as new signing Petr Čech played for Arsenal in the 2015 Community Shield, a 1–0 win over rivals Chelsea.
+On 11 August, he joined Championship club Wolverhampton Wanderers on a season-long loan.
 After making 15 appearances in the opening months of the campaign, he suffered a thigh injury that kept him out of contention for several months and was unable to regain his starting place afterwards.
-He spent the 2016–17 season at his parent club, for whom he played 5 games during the campaign, including a Premier League appearance against West Ham United.
+He spent the 2016–17 season at Arsenal and played five matches during the campaign, including two Premier League appearances against Crystal Palace and West Ham United.

-On 2 August 2017, he joined La Liga side Getafe on a season-long loan, and on 23 January 2019, he was loaned to Championship side Reading until the end of the season.
+On 2 August 2017, he joined La Liga club Getafe on a season-long loan, and on 23 January 2019, he was loaned to Championship club Reading until the end of the season.
 At Reading, Martínez made his debut on 29 January against Bolton Wanderers, and won the man of the match award against Aston Villa a few days later.

 2019–2020: Breakthrough and departure

 With Bernd Leno being taken off injured during the first half of Arsenal's defeat to Brighton & Hove Albion on 20 June 2020, Martínez came off the bench to make his first Premier League appearance since the 2016–17 season.
 This led to Martínez seeing out the season as first choice goalkeeper at the club and was highly commended for a string of stellar performances, with former Arsenal striker Ian Wright describing him as "commanding" and as having played "brilliantly" during his extended spell in the team.
-On 1 August, Martínez was selected to start in the FA Cup Final against Chelsea, he went on to make some crucial saves to help Arsenal win their 14th FA Cup; after lifting the trophy he was visibly emotional and reduced to tears.
+On 1 August, Martínez was selected to start in the FA Cup Final against Chelsea, making some crucial saves to help Arsenal win their 14th FA Cup; after lifting the trophy he was visibly emotional and reduced to tears.

-Martínez started in the Community Shield clash against Liverpool on 29 August, which Arsenal won on penalties.
+Martínez started in the 2020 Community Shield against Liverpool on 29 August, which Arsenal won on penalties.
 Following the match, there was much speculation that Martínez would leave the club with Bernd Leno returning and the player himself stated that he either wanted to stay at the club and be first-choice keeper or leave on a permanent basis.
-With reported interest from a number of Premier League and foreign clubs, including Aston Villa and Brighton & Hove Albion, Martínez was left out of the squad to face Fulham on the opening day of the league season.
+With reported interest from a number of clubs, including Aston Villa and Brighton & Hove Albion, Martínez was left out of the squad to face Fulham on the opening day of the league season.